8 Reasons Your Ice Maker Might Be Frozen… & How To Fix Them

 The slow water flow negatively affects the ice cube size because the valve will typically only stay on for about 7-8 seconds as it fills the ice cube mold.
 If the water is restricted – you’re not getting the appropriate amount of water during the 8-second fill cycle.

-Handling A Troublesome Water Filter
+Handling A Faulty Water Filter

 Your Water Inlet Tube Is Frozen